brianmagennis/GigAmp/README.md

 - Cancelled and postponed shows are dropped; duplicates are merged.
 - Acts with no Spotify match are listed as `unmatched` in the city JSON for review.

+## How the two songs are chosen

+Ranking comes from Last.fm `artist.getTopTracks` (tracks ordered by listener count, free, no quota).
+Spotify search is used only to resolve each chosen song to a track ID for the embed player, normally from the ten tracks the single artist search already returned, else one targeted `track:"..." artist:"..."` search.
+If Last.fm has no data for an act, the old Spotify search-relevance order is used. `rank_source` on each artist records which path applied (`lastfm`, `lastfm+search`, `search`, or `top_tracks` on Extended Quota apps).
+Each artist also carries a MusicBrainz id (`mbid`) when Last.fm knows one, a platform-neutral key should the embed source ever need to change.

 ## Spotify API notes (September 2026)

 Spotify's Development Mode (what a personal app gets) is capped at 5 users, requires